petiatgithub/quantum-hackaton-2025-destroyers/README.md

 Feel free to clone the repository and submit issues if you encounter any.
 You can also ask all your physics, ion-trap, and quantum-related questions there or directly to the on-site ZuriQ representative.

+UPDATE: Pavel will hang around Fusion (where we had dinner on Friday) if you wish to find him.

 ---

 ## What is a Penning Trap?